Bound states and decay dynamics in $N$-level Friedrichs model with factorizable interactions: Explicit example: a two-level atomic chain side-coupled to a photonic lattice

 As an illustrative example, Fig.~\ref{sp} shows the decay dynamics of the survival probability $p(t)$ for a three-site chain $N=3$.
-Different coupling positions to the waveguide lead to three distinct decay regimes: a complete decay, a fractional decay, and an asymptotically oscillatory decay.
-We observe a perfect match between the analytical solutions Eq.~(\ref{pt}) and the numerical simulations based on Eqs.~(\ref{ns}).
-For the coupling site $l=1$ and parameters $\ka/\lam=0.75$ and $\xi/\lam=0.25$, no bound states form, either outside or inside the continuum.
-This absence is confirmed by Fig.~\ref{M} for extra-continuum states and by Eq.~\eqref{BICcon} for BICs.
-Therefore, the decay dynamics is determined by the time evolution of the scattering states, and the excitation ultimately dissipates into the waveguide.
-For the coupling site $l=2$, while no extra-continuum bound states are formed either, a BIC emerges at the energy $\ep_2=0$, in accordance with condition~(\ref{BICcon}).
+Different coupling positions to the photonic lattice lead to three distinct decay regimes: a complete decay, a fractional decay, and an asymptotically oscillatory decay.
+We observe a perfect match between the solutions Eq.~(\ref{pt}) and the numerical simulations based on Eqs.~(\ref{ns}).
+For the coupling site $l=1$ and parameters $\ka/\lam=1$ and $\xi/\lam=0.5$, no bound states form, either outside or inside the continuum.
+This absence is confirmed by Fig.~\ref{M} for BOCs and by Eq.~\eqref{BICcon} for BICs.
+Therefore, the decay dynamics is determined by the time evolution of the scattering states, and the excitation undergoes an approximately exponential decay into the photonic lattice.
+For the coupling site $l=2$, while no BOCs are formed either (see Fig.~\ref{M}), a BIC emerges at the energy $\vep_2=0$, in accordance with condition~(\ref{BICcon}), corresponding to special BIC case (i) above.
 This BIC localizes approximately half of the initial excitation within the atomic chain, leading to a survival probability that saturates at a finite steady value.
-A different picture can be found for the infinite-waveguide limit $l\to\infty$.
-Here, two extra-continuum bound states are present, but no BIC exists.
-Following an initial transient decay, the survival probability asymptotically approaches low-amplitude oscillations around a small mean value.
+Similarly, as in the previous case, no BOCs are formed for the coupling site $l=4$ (see Fig.~\ref{M}), while all three discrete eigenstates become BICs at the energies $\vep=0,\pm\sqrt{2}\lam$, which is special BIC case (ii) above.
+Since each BIC is associated with a distinct initial eigenstate, they do not interfere with one another.
+As a result, the survival probability again saturates at a finite steady value, which is now larger than that for $l=2$ due to the increased number of contributing BICs.
+A different picture can be found for the infinite photonic lattice limit $l\to\infty$.
+Here, two BOCs are present, but no BIC exists.
+Following an initial approximately exponential decay accompanied by oscillations, the survival probability asymptotically approaches low-amplitude oscillations around a small mean value.

 The present system also provides a promising testbed to explore non-Hermitian quantum phenomena~\cite{Ashida2020,Ding2022}.
-Under the Markovian approximation, e.g., $\ka/\lam\gg 1$, the energy-independent effective Hamiltonian~(\ref{HeffMar}) of a pair of coupled atoms with one attached to an infinite waveguide yields
+Under the Markovian approximation, e.g., $\ka/\lam\gg 1$, the energy-independent effective Hamiltonian~(\ref{HeffMar}) of a pair of coupled atoms with one attached to an infinite photonic lattice yields